DeweiHu/MultiModal-Foundation-Model-Survey/README.md

 # MultiModal-Foundation-Model-Survey
-A literature review on the multi-model foundation model
+A literature review of the multi-modal foundation models.
+We try to include comprehensive related papers on this topic and focus on the methodology of correlating features from different modalities.